US$4,680.00raised of $25,000.00 goal goal

 The money raised through this site will go specifically toward purchasing our brewing system, a Blichmann 5-barrel system.
 When we said we wanted to brew quality beer, we meant it.
 And this system will allow us to accomplish that.
 As you can imagine, there's no shortage of things to spend money on when you're starting a new business.
 And there are a lot of hacks and cost-cutting measures that you can use to get up and running.
-When it came to the centerpiece of the brewery, we felt strongly that we should buy new.
+We've been unable to secure a used system thus far, and really, when it came to the centerpiece of the brewery, we felt strongly that we should buy new.
 We're doing our best to make sure we're spending money in the right places, and this is one item that we felt was worthy enough to ask for some help.
 You can see the brew system here.

 Where Are We in the Process?

-As you may know, we have already purchased almost all of the necessary equipment to begin brewing from Missouri Breaks Brewing, in Wolf Point, Montana.
+As you may know, we have already purchased much of the necessary equipment to begin brewing from Missouri Breaks Brewing, in Wolf Point, Montana.
+(That is, except for our brewing system).
 They are in the process of moving to a larger system, and we were able to purchase a good portion of the smaller system for our brewery.
 (And really, that's how this whole rollercoaster ride began).
 Fermenters, pumps, heat exchangers, conditioning tanks, are already covered.
-Besides our brewing system, the other current hurdle is the location.
+Our remaining "must have" is our brewing system (the focus of this fundraiser).

-We currently have 3-4 places that we are investigating as potential locations for the brewery.
-We are quickly whittling them down to determine the best choice for us.
-Of course, there are still many hoops to jump through with renovations, a possible new building, licensing and inspections, and then making all that delicious beer.
+We currently plan to build a new building on the corner of Main Street and Smith Avenue in Scobey.
+We closed on the property on February 21, 2020, and are now working to organize construction.
+Of course, there are still many hoops to jump through with contractors, licensing and inspections, and then making all that delicious beer.
 But we're committed to doing all those earlier things in order to get to that last part.

 What's in it for you?

 Well, you will get exclusive early access to our awesome merchandise, along with some outstanding experiences and opportunities, including taking advantage of early access to our Mug Club!
 In the Mug Club you'll get a specially customized mug that we'll keep in the taproom for whenever you visit, along with a few other exclusive perks of being a member of the Mug Club, including $1 off each beer for the duration of your membership.
-At higher donation levels, donors will also be invited to a VIP special event for the brewery opening.
+At higher donation levels, donors will also be invited to exclusive special events, including tastings and private events prior to the brewery's grand opening.
 For those donating $500 or more, your name will even be included on our "Founders Wall" in the brewery.
 Pretty small price to pay for immortality, right!?

 Getting your stuff...